-Ottawa Cape Breton Sessions provide an opportunity to play tunes and sets that are part of the Cape Breton traditional repertoire.
+Ottawa Cape Breton Session provides an opportunity to play tunes and sets that are part of the Cape Breton traditional repertoire.
 Sunday afternoon pub sessions are generally at a pretty fast pace.
 It is mostly group/session playing with the occasional song or solo.
 Anyone is welcome to join in and play with the group or share a song.
 Sessions are led by Aylene, or sometimes other folks.
 Let her, or the pianist Ellen know if you have something special to share with the group.

-Sessions are primarily for the musicians to share the experience of traditional music, are open to anyone who can play the common tunes of the tradition, and are great way to learn new tunes and meet new people.
+Sessions are primarily for the musicians to share the experience of traditional music, are open to anyone who can play a few of the common tunes of the tradition, and are great way to learn new tunes and meet new people.
 Want to join in?
 You can!
 To get familiar with the Cape Breton repertoire we have house sessions every other Sunday from 2-5pm at various locations.
 Regular house sessions are pretty fast, new tunes are learned mostly from sheet music.
 The Reel Sloow Jam is a house session that is at a more moderate tempo for learning.

 If you don't play, but love to hear Maritime and Cape Breton music live you're more than welcome to come down to the pub sessions and have some fun.
 It's always a big and friendly group of folks, a great place to meet old friends and make new ones too.